Skip to main content

 console.log(parsed);

-Requesting a Contract's WASM Code
+Requesting a Contract's Wasm Code

 This can be a bit tricky to wrap your head around, but the conventions do make sense once you let it sink in.